-The HDV and LDV CO2 standards are a mandatory requirement for vehicle manufacturers in Europe to decrease the emissions from their new vehicles by increasing the proportion of zero emission vehicles they produce - this will require manufacturers to bring electric and hydrogen fuel cell or combustion vehicles to market.
+HDV and LDV CO2 standards are a mandatory requirement for vehicle manufacturers in Europe to decrease the emissions from their new vehicles by increasing the proportion of low carbon vehicles they produce.
+In February 2023, the European Commission proposed more ambitious greenhouse emission reduction standards for both HDV and LDV manufacturers.

-Proposed LDV CO 2 Standards (reductions relative to 1990 levels) Proposed HDV CO 2 Standards (reductions relative to 2019 levels)
+Original HDV CO 2 Standards (reductions relative to 2019 levels) Proposed HDV CO 2 Standards (reductions relative to 2019 levels)

-2030 55% Reduction 2030 45% Reduction
+2025 15% Reduction 2030 45% Reduction

-2035 100% Reduction 2035 65% Reduction
+2030 30% Reduction 2035 65% Reduction

 2040 90% Reduction

-Financial penalties for breaking the HDV CO2 standards are large and are designed to incentivise vehicle manufacturers to produce zero emission vehicles.
+Financial penalties for breaking the HDV CO2 standards are large and are designed to incentivise vehicle manufacturers to produce low carbon vehicles.

-While the HDV and LDV CO2 standards apply to vehicle manufacturers, the standards will be important for PDA mobility projects as zero emission vehicles will become a larger proportion of new vehicles manufactured.
+While HDV and LDV CO2 standards apply to vehicle manufacturers, the standards will be important for PDA mobility projects as alternative fuel ready vehicles will become a larger proportion of new vehicles manufactured.